jssteinberg/some-makeup/src/routes/style/info/fix.md

 }
 ```

+---

-Remove wrapping `picture`---maintaining content.
-Can interfere with layout and aspect-ratio (polyfill).
+Remove wrapping `picture` while maintaining content.
+If not it can interfere with layout and aspect-ratio when styling. *A polyfill.*

 ```css
 picture {
 	display: contents;
 }
 ```

+---

 This ruleset removes a block-end space for these elements that (can when `display` is changed for some of these) disrupt layouts.